 As a marathon runner, I see running as a great analogy for life and the bible passage below, from the Book of Hebrews, reflect much of who I am and aspire to.

-The darkest moments of my race encompassed 15 years living with serious mental illness which led to being homeless and 3 suicide attempts.
+The darkest moments of my race encompassed 15 years living with serious mental illness, ultimately leading to 3 suicide attempts.

-However those moments prepared me for a life in which I can give to others through fundraising and awareness raising.
-In the same way, it is the dark, cold mornings which have allowed me to run over 30 marathons, a life transforming journey in itself.
+However, it is those moments which have prepared me for a life in which I can give to others as an award-winning mental health campaigner and speaker.
+In the same way, it is the dark, cold mornings which have allowed me to run 50 marathons, a life transforming journey in itself.